pondermatic/kb-support/readme.txt

 * **Tweak**: Only display the `Send Closure Email` option on the edit ticket screen
 * **Tweak**: Removed the bulk actions drop down menus from the tickets list screen
+* **Tweak**: Force the Closed status link to display last in the ticket status views

 = 1.4.1 =